 I’ve had the good fortune of talking about the book on several television shows and hearing it recommended on WNPR’s Faith Middleton Show.
 Please visit these links for a view of my good and bad hair days, and the NPR plug:

-And please visit my contact page to tell me what you thought of A Watershed Year or to arrange for a book club visit.
+And please visit my contact page to tell me what you thought of my books or to arrange for a book club visit.